-Please make the trip easier by getting that information

-from the schools website before hitting the road.
+Please make the trip easier by getting that information from the schools website before hitting the road.
 At least have the phone number to the admissions office handy in case of trouble.
-College campuses are known for construction, closed roads and detours - plan accordingly.
+College campuses may have construction, closed roads or detours - plan accordingly.